 - Documents Attesting to the Vehicle’s Worth

-In order for the vehicle to clear customs once it arrives in Switzerland, the duties and taxes (outlined below) must be paid in full.
-Switzerland expects these duties and taxes to be paid in cash or with a certified bank check.
+Pay duties and taxes outlined in order for the vehicle to clear customs once it arrives in Switzerland.
+Pay duties and taxes in cash or with a certified bank check.

 For more information about clearing your used or salvage U.S. vehicle through Swiss customs, you can consult Switzerland’s Federal Customs Administration’s (FCA) website right here.

 Import Duties and Taxes for U.S. Vehicles Imported into Switzerland

 In Switzerland, both new and used vehicles are subject to the same import duties and taxes.
 Unlike other neighboring countries, though, the amount of these taxes and duties is determined by the weight of the vehicle overall.
 Generally speaking, you will be required to pay a customs duty of between 12 and 15 CHF (Confoederatio Helvetica Franc or Swiss Franc) per every 100 kilograms of gross weight for the vehicle.

 In addition to the above, there is also a Value Added Tax (VAT) assessed.
 This totals 8% of the assessed value of the vehicle plus the above customs duty.
 In the case of used and salvage vehicles imported to Switzerland from the United States, customs will be responsible for determining the depreciated value of the vehicle in question, typically in consultation with standard price guides like Edmund’s and Kelley Blue Book.